It is Dr. Seuss week at school, and what better when to celebrate than by learning how to make oobleck from the book, “Bartholomew and the Oobleck.”

 - Add more water or cornstarch until you get a mixture that is solid when you punch it, but liquid like when you lay your hand on top.

 ** When disposing your oobleck, make sure to empty it in the trash.
-DO NOT pour the oobleck down any drain as it could clog it.
+DO NOT pour the oobleck down any drain because it could clog it.

 Now play with your oobleck and see what happens!!!
 For ideas on the fun you can have with your oobleck or to see the consistency you are looking for, check out the video below from when we made our own oobleck.

-If you are looking for other fun Dr. Seuss activities for Dr. Seuss week, check out our Green Eggs and Ham post from our Carnival Cruise.
+If you are looking for other fun Dr. Seuss activities for Dr. Seuss week, another post you will want to check out is our Green Eggs and Ham post from our Carnival Cruise.
 There you will find great ideas for decorating and menu ideas for more than just green eggs and ham.
 What are some of your favorite activities for Dr. Seuss week?